 Table of Contents

 Respite care is care provided for an individual with the specific objective of providing temporary relief for their primary caregiver.
 Typically, this comes in the form of caregiving assistance for several hours at a time, several times per week.
-Respite care can take place in the care recipient’s home, in adult day care centers or overnight in assisted living or nursing home residences.
+Respite care can take place in the care recipient’s home, in adult day care centers, or overnight in assisted living or nursing home residences.
+In addition, respite care can be planned or provided on an emergency basis.

 The Lifespan Respite Care Act specifies that the respite care services are to be provided to persons of any age with special needs.
 Congress defines "special needs" as individuals requiring care or supervision to meet their basis needs, prevent self-injury or injury to others and to avoid placement in an institutional facility.

-As mentioned previously, Congress has made eight rounds of grants, which includes the District of Columbia and the following 35 states.
-Some of these grants were made as recently as 2016, and therefore those states' Lifespan Respite Programs might be in the early stages of development and no website may be available.
+Congress has made nine rounds of grants, which includes the District of Columbia and the following 37 states.
+Some of these grants were made as recently as 2017, and therefore those states' Lifespan Respite Programs might be in the early stages of development and no website may be available.
 Click on the state names to go to an external webpage with more information on that state's Lifespan program.

 States with Lifespan Respite